SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - OData has volume limits

-- SAP Analytics Cloud duplicates BI license costs
+- SAP Analytics Cloud duplicates BI licensing costs

-Recommended platform: SAP BW/4HANA as data warehouse + Power BI/Tableau.
+Recommended platform: SAP BW/4HANA as a data warehouse + Power BI/Tableau.

 SAP + Azure/AWS (Cloud Migration)

-Why it's critical: SAP in cloud offers elasticity, cost reduction, and improved disaster recovery.
+Why it matters: SAP in the cloud delivers elasticity, cost reduction, and improved disaster recovery.

 Integration models: